 Housing and Civil Rights: History and Law

-Civil Rights Act Title VIII, known as the Fair Housing Act, prohibits discrimination in housing on the basis of race, religion, national origin, sex, familial status, and disability.
-Civil rights victories had already been won with the passage of the Civil Rights Act of 1964 and the Voting Rights Act of 1965, but fair housing legislation (enacted in 1968) was much harder to achieve.
+Civil rights victories were won with the passage of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+Fair housing legislation took more work to achieve.

 Chicago Freedom Movement

 In 1966, the Rev. Martin Luther King Jr. was involved with the Southern Christian Leadership Conference.
 The group participated in protests regarding civil rights issues like fair and open housing.
 Chicago's marches were different from many other civil rights protests.
 Most high-profile demonstrations in that era had happened in the South.

 By spotlighting a large Midwestern city, the Chicago Freedom Movement brought national attention to housing issues and desegregation.
 The summer of 1966 was full of riots in city streets, just as there had been the previous summer.

 The Beginning of Fair Housing Legislation

 In 1966 and 1967, several efforts to introduce a fair housing bill in Congress failed to gain traction.
 The National Association for the Advancement of Colored People (NAACP) lobbied for change.
 President Lyndon B. Johnson repeatedly urged passage of federal housing legislation, to no avail.